middleman/middlemanapp.com/source/extensions/custom.html.markdown

     :::ruby
     activate :my_feature

-The [`register`](http://rubydoc.info/github/middleman/middleman/master/Middleman/Extensions#register-class_method) method lets you choose a name for your extension as well as provide a version restriction stating which versions of Middleman your extension is compatible with.
+The [`register`](http://rubydoc.info/github/middleman/middleman/master/Middleman/Extensions#register-class_method) method lets you choose the name your extension is activated with.
+It can also take a block if you want to require files only when your extension is activated.

 In the `MyFeature` extension, the `registered` method will be called as soon as the `activate` command is run.
-The `app` variable is a [`Middleman::Base`](http://rubydoc.info/github/middleman/middleman/master/Middleman/Base) class.
+The `app` variable is a [`Middleman::Application`](http://rubydoc.info/github/middleman/middleman/master/Middleman/Base) class.
 Using this class, you can augment the Middleman environment.

+`activate` can also take an options hash (which are passed to `register`) or a block which can be used to configure your extension.

+    :::ruby
+    module MyFeature
+      # All the options for this extension
+      class Options < Struct.new(:foo, :bar); end

+      class << self
+        def registered(app, options={}, &block)
+        options = Options.new(options_hash)
+        yield options if block_given?
+      end
+    end

+    # Two ways to configure this extension
+    activate :my_feature, :foo => 'whatever'
+    activate :my_feature do |f|
+      f.foo = 'whatever'
+      f.bar = 'something else'
+    end

+Passing options to `activate` is generally preferred to setting global variables via `set` to configure your extension (see the next section).

 ## Setting variables

-The `Middleman::Base` class can be used to change settings (variables using the set command) in your extension.
+The [`Middleman::Application`](http://rubydoc.info/github/middleman/middleman/Middleman/Application) class can be used to change global settings (variables using the `set` command) that can be used in your extension.

     :::ruby
     module MyFeature